What do I need to do if I receive a notice of blight on my property?

 Can I sell or donate my property to the Redevelopment Authority?

-Yes, the Redevelopment Authority is able to amicably purchase properties and or accept a property as a donation.
+Yes, the Redevelopment Authority can amicably purchase properties or accept a property as a donation.

 Will the Redevelopment Authority work with non-profit agencies?

-Does the Redevelopment Authority sell rehabbed homes to low to moderate income families?
+Does the Redevelopment Authority require rehabbed homes for low to moderate-income families?

-Yes depending on the funding used, the Redevelopment Authority does sell properties with low to moderate income restrictions.
+Yes, depending on the funding used or needed to rehabilitate, the Redevelopment Authority sells properties with low-to moderate-income restrictions.